 Consignment in Hong Kong is unbelievably creative

 My husband and I traveled to Hong Kong in 1990 and were amazed at the number of people, apartment buildings and shops residing there.
-With a population of well over 7 million in an area of only 426 sq miles, real estate in Hong Kong is a premium.
-It is nearly impossible to open a full-scale consignment or resale shop in the popular shopping districts.
+With a population of almost 7.5 million in an area of only 405 sq miles, real estate in Hong Kong is a premium.
+It is extremely difficult to open a full-scale consignment or resale shop in the popular shopping districts.
 So, consignment in Hong Kong has come up with a very creative solution…the “Cube” shop.

 According to 12hk.com, at Cube Shops “anyone can get store space and open for business to sell on consignment.”
 Like our booth space in an antique mall (although on a much smaller scale), consignment cubes rent on a monthly basis.
 Vendors choose small plastic “depots” about one cubic foot in size.
 There can be as many as 100 cubes in a shop.
 The vendor/consignor displays their merchandise with price tags and the shopkeeper manages the sale.